-This paper has introduced an emulator for a turbofan engine which has been designed for use with a future integrated power centre.
-The emulator system will allow proving the benefits from the implementation of power exchange between the engine shafts.
-Simulation results of the whole emulation system in MATLAB/SIMULINK environment show that the emulator closely mimics the overall electrical energy generation system under various operating conditions without the need to operate the real engine.
+This paper has introduced an emulator for a turbofan engine which has been designed for use with a future integrated power center.
+The emulator will allow proving the idea of power exchange between the engine shafts conceptually.
+Simulation results of the whole emulation system in MATLAB/SIMULINK environment shows the facts that the emulator can closely mimic the overall electrical energy generation system under various operating conditions without the need to operate the real engine.

-For future work, the engine emulator will be used in conjunction with a programmed aircraft EPS to investigate the engine interactions and control of electric power system, energy storage integration and optimized operation depending on Engine Operating Mode.
+For future work, the engine emulator will be used in conjunction with a programmed aircraft EPS to investigate the engine interactions and control of Electric Power System (EPS), energy storage integration and optimized operation depending on Engine Operating Mode (EOM).